ankitshubham97/face_recognition/README.md

 #### Installing prerequisites on Mac:

-You will be needing a few libraries in order to run piksep.
+You will be needing a few libraries in order to run Piksep.
 Install these libraries.
 Skip if you already have them.
 We will be using `brew` and `pip` to install them.

 Install cmake using:
 ```bash